 07 4128 4479

-Dingoes on Fraser Island
+Dingoes On Fraser Island

 Fraser Island is the world's largest sand island, located on the Fraser Coast of Queensland, Australia.
 It is known not only for its stretches of sandy beaches and inland rainforest but also for its population of resident dingoes.